Anna Fitzpatrick: 2009

 Fitzpatrick returned to the ITF Circuit in March 2009.
-In her very first tournament since injuring her foot, she partnered Stefania Boffa to win the title at the $10k tournament in Bath.
+In her first tournament since injuring her foot, she partnered Stefania Boffa to win the title at the $10k tournament in Bath.
 She and Boffa again joined forced in their next tournament, the $25k in Jersey, where they reached the semifinals.
 She made her first real impact in singles in July when she reached a $10k quarterfinal before immediately going on to reach the final of another $10k.
 She beat the fourth, fifth and sixth seeds before losing to Heather Watson, 6–4, 4–6, 2–6, in the final.
 In August, Fitzpatrick played her final tournament of 2009 (a $10k in London) where she was beaten by compatriot, Jocelyn Rae, in the semifinals.
 During this tournament, her foot injury worsened once again and forced her out until March/April 2010.
 As a result of this, Fitzpatrick's year-end singles ranking for 2009 was 761.